Higher Width Moonshine: Proofs of Theorems and

 \section{Proofs of Theorems \ref{moonshine} and \ref{multiplicities}}

 We now prove Theorems \ref{moonshine} and \ref{multiplicities}.
 Theorem \ref{moonshine} guarantees that weak moonshine can be extended to width $s$.
-Theorem \ref{multiplicities} shows that the higher dimensional orthogonality relations for Frobenius $r$-characters are compatible with width $s$ weak moonshine.
-Namely, we show how to determine the multiplicity generating functions for the representation space for each nontrivial $\rho_i$ in the graded $G$-module $V_G$ using the higher dimensional McKay-Thompson series.
+Theorem \ref{multiplicities} shows that the higher width orthogonality relations for Frobenius $r$-characters are compatible with width $s$ weak moonshine.
+Namely, we show how to determine the multiplicity generating functions for the representation space for each nontrivial $\rho_i$ in the graded $G$-module $V_G$ using the higher width McKay-Thompson series.